zhuowei/commercialization-public/manufacture/desktop/work-with-product-keys-and-activation-auth-phases.md

 -   Original Equipment Manufacturers (OEMs) can use OEM-specific activation tools.

-If a product key isn’t provided prior to Out-Of-Box Experience (OOBE), then OOBE will prompt the end user for a product key.
-If the end user skips this during OOBE, the user will be reminded later to enter a valid product key.

-**Warning**
+>**Warning**
-In most Windows 8 deployment scenarios, you no longer have to use the `SkipRearm` answer file setting to reset the Windows Product Activation clock when you run the **Sysprep** command multiple times on a computer.
-In Windows 8, the `SkipRearm` setting is used to specify the Windows licensing state.
+In most Windows deployment scenarios, you no longer have to use the `SkipRearm` answer file setting to reset the Windows Product Activation clock when you run the **Sysprep** command multiple times on a computer.
+The `SkipRearm` setting is used to specify the Windows licensing state.
 If you specify a retail product key or volume license product key, Windows is automatically activated.
 You can run the **Sysprep** command up to 8 additional times on a single Windows image.
-After running Sysprep 8 times on a Windows 8 image, you must recreate your Windows image.
+After running Sysprep 8 times on a Windows image, you must recreate your Windows image.
 For more information about Windows components and settings that you can add to an answer file, see the [Unattended Windows Setup Reference](http://go.microsoft.com/fwlink/?LinkId=206281).